 What is a cold sore?
 Fever blisters, commonly known as cold sores, present as tiny, fluid-filled blisters on lips, under the nose, or around the chin.
 There is no difference between cold sores and fever blisters, merely different terms for the same virus.
 According to the American Dental Association (ADA), these blisters are brought on by a contagious and common virus known as herpes simplex virus type 1 (HSV-1) and is passed from person to person by saliva or by skin contact.
 While lip sores should heal without leaving a scar, there’s no cure for HSV-1 so the blisters may return.
 Learn more about the symptoms, what causes cold sore recurrence, and how to manage and prevent transmission.

-What are the symptoms & stages of healing?
+What are the symptoms and stages of healing?

 Fever blisters usually pass through multiple stages as noted by Mayo Clinic: